joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/060-Wireless-Security.md

 Wireless infrastructure security is crucial for protecting networks from unauthorized access and cyber threats.
 Effective security measures ensure the integrity, confidentiality, and availability of wireless communications.

-### Wireless Access Points

-Wireless access points (WAPs) are essential components in wireless networks, providing connectivity for various devices.
-Securing them is critical for protecting the network against unauthorized access and potential attacks.
+### Securing WAPs

+Wireless access points (WAPs) extend a wireless network's coverage by broadcasting a signal from a wired connection.
+For more information, please see [WAPs.](/docs/004-Networking/001-The-Basics/060-Wireless-Networking.md)

+To secure WAPs:

 - Implement strong encryption protocols (WPA3) to secure wireless communications.
 - Regularly update firmware to protect against vulnerabilities.